kbs1/openxdagpool-scripts/README.md

 # Usage
 To use these scripts, always `su pool`,  `cd`, `cd scripts` and then run `./xdag_....` as you need, or execute `./xdag_....` in particular xdag directory to interact with desired xdag daemon.

 NEVER delete your xdag.log file, only if you are certain the [OpenXDAGPool](https://github.com/kbs1/openxdagpool) has already imported all payouts in that log file.
-If not, you will lose some of your payouts information.
+If not, you will lose some of your payouts history.
 It is safe to delete an xdag.log file for currently unused daemon that's not been in use for more than 3 days, assuming all services (cron exports and website imports) are running properly.

 If your pool is already running for a long time and you have your all-time `xdag.log` file(s), tweak the `generate_last_days_regex.php` file by uncommenting marked line, then wait for OpenXDAG pool to import your payouts.
 This happens every 3 hours.
 After this is done, you can safely comment the line back to keep importing only the latest payouts.